 Each individual state decides what conduct they designate a crime.
 Each state has its own criminal code.
 In addition to state law, Congress has also chosen to punish certain conduct, codifying federal criminal law.
 Criminal laws vary significantly among states and the Federal Government.

 A “crime” is any act or omission in violation of a law prohibiting it, or omitted in violation of a law ordering it.
 The government cannot prosecute an individual for conduct that was not declared criminal at the time the individual acted.
-The Constitution explicitly forbids in Article 1, Sections 9 and 10 retroactively applicable criminal laws—ex post facto laws.
+The Constitution explicitly forbids in Article 1, Sections 9 and 10 retroactively applicable criminal laws—ex post facto laws, check out los angeles dui lawyer.

 In general, Criminal Law asks and answers three questions: